8ctavio/vergil/apps/docs/src/composables/useModel.md

 const model = useModel(modelValue)
 ```

 The `useModel` composable is analogous to the `defineModel` macro.
 When used with an already created model, `useModel` returns a wrapped version for specific use inside the custom component.
-However, in practice, the APIs of a model and a model wrapper are identical.
+However, in practice, the APIs of a model and a model wrapper are very similar.

 ### Nested component